Top results

 Critical thinking isn’t restricted to critiquing the knowledge and views of others, it is also about discovering our personal bias.

+Try creating an online space where questions, thoughts and ideas can be shared.
 This also creates a safe sharing space for pupils who are reluctant to speak up in front of their peers.

-Pose questions
+Develop your own set of ‘curiosity questions’ and challenge pupils at the end of each class.
 This leaves them with something to think about overnight and creates a valuable way of connecting the dots during future lessons.

 Equally, you can ask the same question at the beginning of the class, and pupils can use the duration of the lesson to come up with solutions and suggestions, as individuals or collectively.